The River (1938 film): Synopsis

+Production

 The two films were sponsored by the U.S. government and specifically the Resettlement Administration (RA) to raise awareness about the New Deal.
 The RA was folded into the Farm Security Administration in 1937, so The River was officially an FSA production.

 There is also a companion book, The River.
 The text was nominated for the Pulitzer Prize in poetry in that year.